-Additionally students have a maximum time frame for which they can receive financial aid.
-The maximum time frame for students seeking a Masters degree is 48 attempted hours.
-Students in a Specialist Degree Program may attempt 78 credit hours.
+Additionally students have a maximum time frame for which they can receive aid.
+It is 150% of the required program hours as described in this catalog.

 - To be counted as successfully completed or earned hours, the student must receive a grade of A, B, C or CR. - Withdrawals (W), incompletes (I) or failures (F) are counted in the attempted hours but are NOT successfully completed or earned hours.